pvandervelde/mindvortex/src/posts/2100-02-06-Swerve-drive-motor-limitations.md

       difference between the current velocity and the previous velocity.
 If the current velocity is limited to the maximum velocity of the motor, then the acceleration will also be limited to the maximum acceleration of the motor.
+        - But it will make deceleration more extreme at the end of the motion profile, because we keep the steering angle change constant.
+So the velocity will be limited, but the acceleration will be limited even more for the initial time steps.
+This means that we need to start reducing the time step (instead of increasing it).
+And then it all goes to hell.
     + Max acceleration is more difficult.
 The acceleration is calculated based on the difference between the current velocity and the previous velocity.
 We want to keep the steering angle change between the previous and current timestep constant.
 Generally to limit the velocity we increase the duration of the timestep.
 However for